DanMorriss/nialls-barbershop/README.md

 - Services section
 - Contact Section

-The main landing page has hero image with moving, interactive logo to spark the users interest right away.<br>
+The main landing page has hero image with moving, interactive logo to spark the users interest right away.<br><br>
 <img src="media/interactive-logo.gif" alt="Video of the interactive logo"><br>

-Below the hero image is an about section giving the user some information about the barbershop.<br>
+Below the hero image is an about section giving the user some information about the barbershop.<br><br>
 <img src="media/about-section.png" alt="Image of the about section"><br>

 Below the about section is some information on the different services available.
 Each one can be clicked on and a modal appears with more information about that service including a 'Book a Haircut' button.
-The information on the different services is taken from the database, so an admin user can update it from the django admin panel.<br>
+The information on the different services is taken from the database, so an admin user can update it from the django admin panel.<br><br>
 <img src="media/haircut-popup.gif" alt="Video of the services list and modal"><br>

-At the bottom of the landing page is a contact section with address, opening times and a 'Book a Haircut' button.<br>
+At the bottom of the landing page is a contact section with address, opening times and a 'Book a Haircut' button.<br><br>
 <img src="media/contact-section.png" alt="Image of the contact section"><br>

 If the user is logged in, the 'Book a Haircut' buttons will take them to the booking form.
 If the user isn't logged in they are redirected to the sign in page before arriving at the booking form.